ChrisWhealy/MartianRobots/README.md

 RFRFRFRF
 ```

 A 5 x 3 world is created with a robot at `(1,1)` facing east.
-This robot rotates right and moves forward one position.
-This is repeated 3 times and results in the robot being back where it started.
-So it it reports its position as
+This robot then rotates right and moves forward one position.
+This is repeated 3 further times and results in the robot being back where it started.
+Its position is then reported as:

 `1 1 E`

-Assuming the following input continues directly from that shown above
+Continuing the above input:

 ```
 3 2 N